JohnnyPow/ArchCustomInstall/README.md

 # ArchCustomInstall
-Do not use this!
-It doesn't work.
+**Do not use this!
+It doesn't work.**
+mostly for reference; might update in the future